QUARE: Quality-Aware Requirements Analysis through Multi-Agent Dialectical Negotiation: Experimental Setup

 \subsection{Agent and Model Configuration}

+The similarity threshold $\tau = 0.85$ was selected based on a pilot sweep over $\tau \in \{0.75, 0.80, 0.85, 0.90, 0.95\}$ on the AD benchmark system, values below 0.80 produced excessive false positives, while values above 0.90 missed genuine conflicts.
+All experiments use \texttt{gpt-4o-mini-2024-07-18} at temperature 0.7, balancing linguistic diversity with structural consistency.
+This choice serves two purposes: sharing a single backbone ensures that inter-agent disagreements arise solely from prompt-induced role specialization, isolating the architectural contribution, and the model's low per-token cost makes 180 experiment runs economically feasible while providing sufficient reasoning capacity, as evidenced by the compliance and semantic preservation scores.
+We acknowledge that heterogeneous or larger models could amplify inter-agent diversity and plan to investigate this in future work.

-The implementation allows model alternation, and the experiment used only the \texttt{gpt-4o-mini-2024-07-18} model.
-The temperature was fixed at 0.7 to balance linguistic diversity and structural consistency.
-This lightweight model configuration isolates the impact of the proposed architecture and negotiation mechanisms from model scale effects.
-Agents employ ChromaDB for retrieval-augmented generation (RAG) \cite{rag}, grounding their reasoning in external standards including ISO~26262 and ISO~27001.
+Agents employ ChromaDB for RAG, grounding their reasoning in external standards including ISO~26262 and ISO~27001.
 Generated goal models conform to a three-level KAOS hierarchy (Strategic, Tactical, and Operational).
-The negotiation process is capped at three rounds per agent, which was sufficient to reach convergence in all scenarios.
+For conflict detection, pairwise cosine similarities are computed using \texttt{bert-base-uncased} due to its low latency.
+Evaluation-stage semantic preservation uses BERTScore with contextual embeddings.
+The negotiation process is capped at three rounds per agent, determined empirically: over 90\% of resolvable conflicts converged by Round~2, with Round~3 yielding marginal refinement.
+Prompts were developed through iterative refinement on the AD system and applied without modification to the remaining four systems, full prompts are provided in the replication package.
 Each experiment is executed three times with different random seeds, and results are averaged to mitigate non-determinism.